 - Fine and performing arts: Understanding the visual art forms and expression in society

 - Cultural studies: Understanding the political, cultural, and historical context of everyday life

 - Global connections: Understanding international collaborations, education, and research to ensure the overall strength of the U.S. across disciplines throughout the world; faculty-to-faculty collaborations (China, Cuba, Ghana, Greece, Tanzania)

 - Communication and civic engagement: Understanding the role of individual and collective actions that address issues of public concern

-Learn more about the College’s Areas of Research Strength.
+Learn more about our Areas of Research Strength (PDF).

 The College supports research centers and groups in areas ranging from biodiversity to the humanities and social sciences.
 Many of these groups are interdisciplinary, bringing together faculty and students from across the College — and abroad — to work on exciting challenges.

-College Academy for Research and Creative Activity (CARSCA): Provides support for independent research or creative projects by faculty members in the College of Arts and Sciences.
+College Academy for Research and Creative Activity (CARSCA): CARSCA supports independent research or creative projects by faculty members in the College of Arts and Sciences.
 All permanent College faculty are eligible for CARSCA funding.

 Undergraduate Creativity and Research Academy (UCRA): Students receive funding and partner with a full-time faculty sponsor on research or creative projects.
 UCRA funding is open to all full-time undergraduates who have declared A&S majors.